 In order to grow your own sweet corn, plant when soil temperature is above 60 degrees Fahrenheit.
 Sow seeds 1 inch deep every 4 inches, dropping a couple of seeds into each hole to ensure germination.
-Corn loves nitrogen, consider amending your soil with a type of manure.
+Corn loves nitrogen, so consider amending your soil with a type of manure.

 Sweet corn is ready to pick about 20 days after the ears begin silking.
 Ripe ears have dry silk and are full to the touch.

-For the best tasting corn, pick mature ears and drop them directly into boiling water so the sugars don't convert to starch -- which begins almost immediately after picking.
+For the best tasting corn, pick mature ears and drop them directly into boiling water so the sugars don't convert to starch, which begins almost immediately after picking.